 State of local emergency declared in Whiteshell Provincial Park, Betula Lake area to be evacuated

-The local state of emergency was issued Friday evening, the province saying rising water levels have created dangerous conditions and pose a significant risk to the public's safety.
+On Friday evening, the province declared the local state of emergency within the park, saying rapidly rising water levels have created dangerous conditions and pose a significant risk to the public's safety.

 "Manitobans should not travel into the Whiteshell Provincial Park area.
-Many highways are flooded, making travel conditions treacherous," the province said in a news release.
+Many highways are flooded, making travel conditions treacherous," the province said.

 It has ordered the evacuation of Whiteshell Provincial Park’s Betula Lake area, including all cottage subdivisions, commercial area, group use, day use, recreational and picnic areas, playgrounds, trails and beaches.

-"Residents in areas near Betula Lake should be prepared to evacuate due to rapidly rising water levels," the province said.
+The province warned residents in areas near Betula Lake should be prepared to evacuate due to rapidly rising water levels.

+On May 20, 2022, Manitoba Parks ordered the evacuation of Whiteshell Provincial Park’s Betula Lake area due to flooding in the area. (source: Province of Manitoba)

+"This is something like we have almost never seen before," Ian Baragar, president of the Whiteshell Cottagers’ Association, told CTV News Friday night.
+"We do have an emergency that is happening, the waters are continuing to rise."

 Winnipeg Top Stories